Linear Models, GLS, and Seasonal Indicator Variables

 Applying Generalized Least Squares, GLS

 The autocorrelation in the data make ordinary least squares estimation inappropriate.
 What caped superhero comes to our rescue?
-None other than Captain GLS – the indominable Generalized Least Squares algorithm!
+None other than Captain GLS – the indomitable Generalized Least Squares algorithm!

 This fitting procedure handles the autocorrelation by maximizing the likelihood of the data, taking into account the autocorrelation in the residuals.
 This leads to much more appropriate standard errors for the parameter estimates.
-We will pass the value of the acf at lag \(k=1\) into the regression function.
+We will pass the value of the pacf for the first two lags into the regression function.

 Table 4: Parameter estimates for the Generalized Least Squares estimates of the fit for the global temperature time series.